Ashley Bullard: Prevention of future deaths report

 (b) International Organization of Motor Vehicle manufacturers (OICA)

-(c) The European Automobile Manufacturers’ Association (ACEA) CONCERN
+(c) The European Automobile Manufacturers’ Association (ACEA)

 Outer lift points used with Bendpak XPR9 2-post vehicle lifts: